rust-lang/rust/uninitialized.md

 out that Rust actually tracks whether a type should be dropped or not *at runtime*.
 As a variable becomes initialized and uninitialized, a *drop flag* for that variable is set and unset.
-When a variable goes out of scope or is assigned it evaluates whether the current value of the variable should be dropped.
+When a variable goes out of scope or is assigned a value, it evaluates whether the current value of the variable should be dropped.
 Of course, static analysis can remove these checks.
 If the compiler can prove that a value is guaranteed to be either initialized or not, then it can theoretically generate more efficient code!
 As such it may be desirable to structure code to have *static drop semantics* when possible.

-As of Rust 1.0, the drop flags are actually not-so-secretly stashed in a secret field of any type that implements Drop.
+As of Rust 1.0, the drop flags are actually not-so-secretly stashed in a hidden field of any type that implements Drop.
 The language sets the drop flag by overwriting the entire struct with a particular value.
 This is pretty obviously Not The Fastest and causes a bunch of trouble with optimizing code.
 As such work